Nursing

 - Pass and complete all foundation year modules

-- Successfully pass a faculty interview for your chosen Nursing specialism
+- Successfully pass a faculty interview for your chosen specialism

 - Obtain a clear Disclosure and Barring Service (DBS) check